-Your first meeting with me is free and normally lasts for about half an hour.
+Your first meeting with me would normally last for about an hour.
 It gives you the opportunity to tell me what you would like to get out of counselling, for you to decide whether you feel you can work with me and for me to decide if I am the best person to help you.

 After that we would aim to meet weekly with our sessions together being an hour long.
 Having said that I can work with flexibility around your needs.